bautistagaggio/Stensul/README.md

 **Stensul/config.py** - Hosts the TestData class, which includes all the hardcoded data used on the execution of the tests.

-**Stensul/HomePage.py** - The HomePage class it's located in this file, this class wraps up all the web elements locations within the homepage and their respectives actions, allocated in the form of methods.
+**Stensul/HomePage.py** - The HomePage class it's located in this file, this class wraps up all the web elements locations as static variables, being a tuple that indicates the way to locate (Xpath, Id, Class, etc) them and their reference on the webpage.
+Besides, the actions that will be perform with these elements are allocated also in this class.

 **Stensul/conftest.py** - Where the init_driver fixture is located, this fixture sets up the instance of the driver.